KubeClusterTruck/coolstore-mono/README.md

 ```
 oc process -f support/openshift/brms-coolstore-demo.yaml | oc create -f -
 ```
+3. From the Web Console, monitor/wait for the initial Docker File Build to complete

-3. From the Web Console, start the **coolstore-mon-mvn-pipeline** Build Pipeline
+4. From the Web Console, start the **coolstore-mon-mvn-pipeline** Build Pipeline

 Released versions
 -----------------